Table of Contents

 The correct answers can be found below the references.

 1. A 43-year-old woman presents to your office complaining of abdominal pain between meals and frequent diarrhea.
-You perform endoscopy, and a duodenal ulcer distal to the duodenal bulb is revealed.
-A pancreatic mass is demonstrated by CT scan and a malignant islet cell tumor is revealed following a subsequent pancreatic tissue biopsy.
-What hormone would you expect to be highly elevated in this woman?
+You perform an endoscopy, and a duodenal ulcer distal to the duodenal bulb is revealed.
+A pancreatic mass is observed in a CT scan and a malignant islet cell tumor is revealed following a subsequent pancreatic tissue biopsy.
+What hormone would you expect to be highly elevated in this patient?

 - Vasoactive intestinal peptide

-2. A 46-year-old man presents to the emergency department because of severe sudden upper abdominal pain.
-Physical examination revealed that he is febrile, tachycardic and hypotensive.
+2. A 46-year-old man presents to the emergency department with sudden severe upper abdominal pain.
+Physical examination reveals that he is febrile, tachycardic and hypotensive.
 He has history of chronic lower back pain and recurrent nephrolithiasis.
-Emergency exploratory laporotomy is performed and a perforated gastric ulcer was revealed.
-The patient dies despite the appropriate management.
-Multiple ulcers in the duodenum, jejunum, and stomach were revealed later by autopsy.
+Emergency exploratory laporotomy is performed and a perforated gastric ulcer is revealed.
+The patient dies despite appropriate management.
+Multiple ulcers in the duodenum, jejunum, and stomach are revealed later by an autopsy.
 During the last few months he has been complaining of diarrhea and abdominal pain; however he was not taking any medications except for ibuprofen for his lower back pain during the past three weeks.
-Which of the following is the most likely cause for the presentation of this man?
+Which of the following is the most likely cause of the presentation of this man?